Olga Blinder: Career

-Olga Blinder studied painting with João Rossi and Ofelia Echagüe Vera, having her first exhibition in 1950 at El Ateneo Paraguayo, followed by an exhibition in 1952 at the Paraguayan-American Cultural Center.
+Olga Blinder studied painting with João Rossi and Ofelia Echagüe Vera, having her first exhibition in 1950 at the Ateneo Paraguayo, followed by an exhibition in 1952 at the Paraguayan-American Cultural Center.
 Some of her most notable work comes from the group she formed in 1954 called Grupo Arte Nuevo (New Art Group), alongside Josefina Plá, Lilí del Mónico, José Laterza Parodi, Edith Jiménez, Ruth Fisher and others.
 This group was unique because they broke away from the naturalism that had dominated art during the 19th century, instead turning towards expressionism.
 Central themes they emphasized include humanity and society.
 The group's aesthetic lacked unity but its art related to constructivist abstraction, stylizations of figuration, and social realism.

 Working with Brazilian-born artist Livio Abramo, Blinder honed in on her technique of woodcut prints, an artistic medium that she was talented at.
 She was known as a fundamental promoter of change among the Paraguayan art circles.
 Blinder was particularly influential in the introduction of modernism to Paraguayan art during the 1950s and 1960s, turning to social realism as the foundation of her work.
 Her style was known for being expressive and containing hard, rigorous depictions of roughness, generally involving people as the central theme.
 A key component throughout Blinder's work was the depiction of women, usually rural and indigenous, partaking in everyday tasks of working and nurturing.

 The 35-year dictatorship of General Alfredo Stroessner from 1954 to 1989 was also a central motivation for her artwork in which she sought out to denounce human rights abuses and depict the hardships everyday people were facing.

 Throughout the 1960s Blinder utilized striking and simplified body forms in woodcut images as a central component of her artwork.
 By the 1970s Blinder became very involved in print media and made numerous engravings that were filled with intensity.
 In the 1980s she went back to expressionism as the central aspect of her paintings and her work became more introspective, still embodying themes of human nature and hardship.

 During her lifetime she participated in a variety of international exhibitions in places such as Holland, Venezuela, Argentina, Spain, Chile, Lisbon, Colombia, Uruguay, and the United States.
 Blinder used portraits as a way of depicting the faces and bodies of those that were tortured.
 Her work as a whole was directed towards oppressive political regimes and her artwork became a form of political resistance against the ways in which the government instilled fear among its people.
 In addition, her pieces recorded traumatic events that weren't documented by official records.